Tahura91/tah-status/README.md

 ## Features

 - Check the status of a website.
-- Measure the response time of the website.
+- Get the IP address of the website and the local machine
-- Ping the website multiple times and get average response time.
+- Display the alias or canonical name of the specified URL

 ## Technologies Used
 - Golang